ZivaVatra/flac2all/README.md

 ## What is it
-Started in 2003 as a simple flac to ogg vorbis script, flac2all has grown into a clustered parallel processing program that will convert your collection of FLAC files into various other formats (see "Formats" section for list), complete with any tags that the source file had.
+Started in 2003 as a simple flac to ogg vorbis script, flac2all has grown into a clustered parallel processing program that will convert your collection of FLAC files into various other formats (70+ formats if you meet all dependencies), complete with any tags that the source file had.
 Designed to be extended with new formats easily as time goes on, it is a utility for people with with large FLAC collections who also want a way to convert multiple files in parallel.

 ## Details